The line was laid in 1898. It branched off from the main line Bloemfontein to Johannesburg at Wolvehoek, which is to the south of Sasolburg.

 The steel bridge is of the same origin as the other two already reported on.
 The name plate is exactly the same as above.
 During the Boer War it was closely guarded by the British.
 At the bridge was a sentry post, as some stone walls still show, on the east side of the far end coming from Heilbron.
 On top of the hill to the north east of the bridge was a British fort from the Boer War, clearly visible by its rectangular shape on Google Earth.

-I have found a partial answer.
+I have found the answer in the picture that shows the bridge under construction supplied by Nico Moolman.
 This low level bridge was a temporary bridge to connect the rail to Heilbron whilst the bridge was under construction.
-It was also used to make construction easier by lifting the steel parts from below to the bridge under construction.
+It was also used to make construction easier by lifting the steel parts from below to the top of the bridge.
 The unanswered question is when was the permanent bridge completed.
 There is one source stating that this was done only after the war.

 Occasionally there is a train coming up from the south.
 It can only come up to here.
 The station itself is not operational and is protected by a sign warning not to trespass.
 I have covered the station in the Heilbron website , thus no need to write further here.